RevenueHunt/docs/docs/reference/quiz-builder.md

 **Dynamic Discounts Settings**

-- **Enable notifications** - A toast notification will appear when customer qualifies for a discount.
+- **Enable notifications** - A toast notification will appear when a customer qualifies for a discount.
 Toggle to enable/disable.

-- **Encourage discounts** - The notifcation will also include a message telling the customer how close they are to receiving the next highest discount.
+- **Encourage discounts** - The notification will also include a message telling the customer how close they are to receiving the next highest discount.
 Toggle to enable/disable.

 **Discount [A]**